mongodb/specifications/source/retryable-writes/retryable-writes.rst

 -----------------

 This specification defines the name for a new MongoClient option, ``retryWrites``.
-Drivers MUST use the defined name to ensure portability of connection strings across applications and drivers.
+Drivers MUST use the defined name for the connection string parameter to ensure portability of connection strings across applications and drivers.

+If drivers solicit MongoClient options through another mechanism (e.g. options dictionary provided to the MongoClient constructor), drivers SHOULD use the defined name but MAY deviate to comply with their existing conventions.
+For example, a driver may use ``retry_writes`` instead of ``retryWrites``.

 MongoClient Configuration
 -------------------------